 - Training is standardized and knowledge is scaled

-- Automation can be introduced to address a wider range of issue types
+- Automation is introduced to address a wider range of issue types

-So, if you’re convinced and want to explore how to actually go forward with consolidation, here are the approaches you need to take:
+If you’re convinced about and want to explore how to actually implement a consolidated service desk, here are the approaches you need to take:

 - Assign areas of expertise to balance the workload

-- Foster customer trust—the sooner this happened, the easier it will be to get by-in
+- Foster customer trust—the sooner this happens, the easier it is to get buy-in

 - Repurpose local staff